Getting Back Into Working Out After Surgery

 My Journey Back to Working Out After Surgery

-My post-microdiscectomy journey in 2018 was filled with ups and downs.
-Immediately after surgery, I felt more freedom in my legs than I had in years.
 I diligently followed my surgeon’s advice, avoided prolonged sitting, maintained a clean diet to reduce inflammation, and prioritized sleep and hydration.
+It was a new challenge and I wanted to get it right.

 By 18 months post-surgery, I was running and lifting again, though I still experience flare-ups due to nerve damage in my left foot.
 I’ve learned to approach my fitness journey as a “work in progress.”
 Now in my 40s, I often tell others about the lesson learned from pushing too hard—especially after a year of poor lifting form.
 My mentality has shifted from “once an athlete, always an athlete” to “training for life, one day at a time.”

-Reclaim Your Life With a Holistic Health Coach
+The Path Forward With a Holistic Health Coach